 Your thyroid gland regulates the body's metabolic rate, cardiovascular function, digestive function, muscle control, brain function, mood, bone turnover, and longevity.
 What an important organ!
 Unfortunately, your thyroid is more likely to play up as you age.
 With 1 in 12 women having thyroid dysfunction in peri-menopause and 1 in 6 post menopause.
 It's vital you have a thorough thyroid function test including thyroid antibodies.
 The most common thyroid condition is hypothyroidism ad common symptoms of this disease include: fatigue, brain fog, weight gain, hair loss, brittle nails, constipation, dry skin, depression.
 These are the same symptoms as menopause!

 Low iodine levels cause breast pain and may increase your risk of breast cancer.
 It has also been linked to an increased risk of osteoporosis and hypothyroidism.
-All conditions that have an increased risk after menopause.
+All conditions have an increased risk after menopause.
 One word of warning here is to not self prescribe if you have a thyroid condition - this really needs to be monitored and dosed by a practitioner.